maxime-mrl/maxime-mrl/README.md

 - 🌱 Student at SAE Geneva
 - 📍Living in the french Alps 🥖
-- 🗻 If I don't developp I'm likely in the moutains
+- 🗻 If I'm not coding I'm likely in the moutains

 ---